windytan/deinvert/README.md

+# deinvert

 deinvert is a descrambler for voice inversion scrambling.
+It supports simple inversion as well as split-band inversion.

 ## Prerequisites
 By default, deinvert requires